jivebiscuit/jivebiscuit.github.io/docs/sop/general-control-sop.md

 ??? warning "Disclaimer"
     This document is provided for Houston ARTCC controllers to use when providing virtual ATC services on the VATSIM network.
 The information herein is **not intended for use in any real-world aviation applications**.

+    This order prescribes the standards of general operations at all controlled airports within the ZHU ARTCC that are not subject to their own facility-specific SOPs.
+Operational guidance on airspace division, transfer of control, internal agreements, flight strip usage, and more

+    It is emphasized that the information continued herein is designed specifically for use only within the virtual controlling environment.
+It does not apply to, nor should it be referenced for, live operations in the United States National Airspace System (NAS).
+The procedures continued within this document show how the positions are to be operated and, in conjunction with FAA Order 7110.65, will be the basis for performance evaluations, training, and certification.

 ??? info "Revision Information"
     - Document Number: ZHU O 7110.65C
     - Date: 30 May 2024